 The Liquor Control Board of Ontario (LCBO) is an Ontario government enterprise and one of the world’s largest buyers and retailers of beverage alcohol with more than 635 stores across the province.
-The organization is a major supporter of our Conductive Education program for young children through its in-store provincial Donation Box Program, which has raised over $168,000 since 2002 thanks to the generosity of LCBO customers and employees.
+The organization is a major supporter of our Conductive Education program for young children through its in-store provincial Donation Box Program, which has raised over $183,000 from 2002-2017 thanks to the generosity of LCBO customers and employees.

 Power Corporation of Canada

 Princess of Wales’ Own Regiment is a Canadian Forces Primary Reserve infantry regiment, based in Kingston, dating back to 1863.
 Their annual March for the March of Dimes, a relaxed march in uniform through Kingston, first held in 1992, has raised over $155,000 to benefit children and adults with physical disabilities in the Kingston area.
 MODC is grateful for their long-standing support and they are Pioneer members of our Jonas Salk Circle of Friends.